Day 5 of Windmills, Waffles and Waterloo

 Overnight: Amsterdam Bos

 As luck would have it, I arrived at Schipol just in time to get the last bus back to the campsite, otherwise it’d have to have been a taxi.
+Nevertheless, if you do happen to find yourself in that situation there are loads of taxis at the airport so you’d not be stranded.

 Verified by MonsterInsights